 The team has determined that all the above methods can be sensitive enough to detect a hand 20 centimeters from the face, which is far enough to deliver a timely warning in "alert" mode.
 The team is currently developing apps compatible with off-the-shelf hardware, designing techniques to cheaply produce new analog devices using electromagnetic field sensing, and testing these approaches for robustness and efficiency.

 Ideas were generated and advanced by a task force including Camilo Rojas (postdoctoral researcher, Fluid Interfaces), Irmandy Wicaksono (research assistant, Responsive Environments), Cedric Honnet (visiting scientist, Responsive Environments), Niels Poulsen (visiting student, Fluid Interfaces), Zhi Wei Gan (UROP, Opera of the Future), Korrawat (James) Pruegsanusak (MIT EECS), Guadalupe Bablio (City Science, MIT Media Lab), Nicolas Ayoub (City Science, MIT Media Lab), Franklin Zhang (MIT EECS), Aaron Stinnett (MIT IDM) and Eyal Perry (research assistant, Molecular Machines), along with professors Kevin Esvelt (Sculpting Evolution), Joe Paradiso (Responsive Environments), Fadel Adib (Signal Kinetics), and Pattie Maes (Fluid Interfaces).
+We are grateful for the participation of Sarah Uriarte, Jaffette Solano, Javier Araya (TEC Costa Rica) and Daniel Vargas (UCR Costa Rica).
 An initial proof-of-concept prototype using Bluetooth low-energy on iOS was written in partnership with a startup called Augmental Tech launched by Media Lab alum Tomás Vega, who donated time to the nonprofit effort.

 To advance the development and rapid deployment of a solution that can be made widely available, the team is now engaging in collaborations with leading tech companies.
 They aim to make the alpha version of at least one open-source app available next week.